Vita Christi: Influence on St Ignatius of Loyola

 Saint Ignatius of Loyola used these techniques in his Spiritual Exercises, e.g. self-projection into a Biblical scene to start a conversation with Christ in Calvary.
 Ludolph's Vita Christi is mentioned in almost every biography of St Ignatius of Loyola.
 St Ignatius read it whilst recovering from the cannon-ball wound after the siege of Pamplona in a Castilian translation.
+Because the Bible had not yet been made available in a Castilian translation at this time, reading the Vita Christi provided an opportunity for Ignatius to encounter the text of the Gospel itself.
 Ludolph proposes a method of prayer which asks the reader to visualise the events of Christ's life (known as simple contemplation).
 In his commentary on the Gospel for the Feast of Saint Mary Magdalen, the story where Mary the sister of Lazarus, comes into the house of the Pharisee where Jesus is eating, and washes his feet with her tears and then dries his feet with her hair, Ludolph repeatedly urges the reader to see (that is, visualise) the scene of the washing, and so on.
 He also has insights into the humanity and attractiveness of Jesus.
 He explains why Mary the public sinner overcame her shame and entered the house of the Pharisee by noting that the Pharisee was a leper and disfigured from the disease.
 St Mary Magdalen could see that since Jesus was prepared to eat with a leper, he would not reject her.